Child Support and Taxes in a Georgia Divorce

-What you need to know about your taxes if you pay or receive child support.
+What you need to know about your taxes if you pay or receive child support in a Georgia Divorce

 For federal income tax purposes, child support is tax-free to the recipient but not deductible by the payer.
 On the other hand, an alimony payer may deduct payments made pursuant to a court order or written agreement while a recipient must report them as income.

 In the past, when ex-spouses had more flexibility in negotiating the amount of child support and alimony, many ex-spouses agreed to greater alimony and less child support because of the resulting tax advantage to the payer.
 Because all states determine the basic child support obligation by formula, however, shifting the amounts of child support and alimony to take advantage of tax deductions is increasingly difficult.